Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Solution methodology

 \section{Solution methodology}

 In this study, two distinct solution approaches are employed to achieve various objectives.
 A steady-state approach is utilized to examine parametric variations across a wide range of simulations.
 Its computational efficiency makes it ideal for extensive parametric studies.
 It can provide information about the condition at which the flashback occurs, but it cannot be used to analyze the flashback dynamics.
 Conversely, a transient approach, despite being computationally demanding, is employed to study the flashback dynamics.
 A comparative analysis demonstrated that both approaches yield equivalent results in estimating burner temperatures and flashback velocities.
+For further details, the reader is referred to the Supplementary Materials.